lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/lennardjones.rst

-    While we are keeping it simple here, in the following tutorials, different 'atom style' will be used, allowing us to create atoms with a net charge, as well as to create bonds between atoms of the same molecules.
+    While we are keeping it simple here, in the following tutorials, different 'atom style' will be used, allowing us to create atoms with a net charge and to define bonds between atoms to form molecules.

 ..  container:: justify